aimeos/aimeos-docs/src/frontend/jsonapi/customer-relations.md

 === "jQuery"
     ```javascript
     var url = response['links']['customer/relationships']['href']; // from customer response
-    var $params = {include: "product"};
+    var args = {include: "product"};
+    var params;

     if(options.meta.prefix) { // returned from OPTIONS call
-        params[options.meta.prefix] = params;
+        params[options.meta.prefix] = args;
+    } else {
+        params = args
     }

     $.ajax({
         url: url,
         method: "GET",
-        dataType: "json"
+        dataType: "json",
+        data: params
     }).done( function( result ) {
         console.log( result.data );
     });
     ```

 !!! note
     Don't forget to add the *include* parameter to specify which domain items you want to retrieve.
-If you forget that parameter, no relations are returned even if there are items referenced by the customer account!
+If you forget that parameter, no relations will be returned even if there are items referenced by the customer account!

-The response will look like this one if at least one relationship is available:
+The response will look similar to this one if at least one relationship is available:

 ```json
 {